AlexanderMattheis/hero/README.md

 \* read [Known Issues](#known-issues)

 ### Status Window
-In multiplayer, after answering a question, a status window will appear, showing the number of points collected for a question.
+In multiplayer, after answering a question, a status window will appear, showing the number of points earned for a question.
 The status window will also be displayed if a question has been answered incorrectly in singleplayer mode.
 At the end of the game, the status window shows the winning teams with their number of collected points and a button to restart the game.

 ## Known Issues
 #### Taskbar Appears in Fullscreen Mode
 On Microsoft Windows 10, the taskbar gets displayed in fullscreen mode when the ingame status window gets enabled.
-To solve the problem, right-click on the Windows taskbar and select "Taskbar Settings".
+To solve the problem, right-click on the Windows taskbar and select ``Taskbar Settings``.
 Activate the option `` Automatically hide the taskbar in desktop mode``.

 <img src="https://github.com/AlexanderMattheis/hero/blob/master/pics/activate_auto_hide_in_desktop_mode.PNG" width="800" height="625">